jreijn/jreijn.github.com/_posts/2023-07-03-develop-and-test-your-github-actions-workflow-locally-with-act.md

 [CI/Build] exitcode '127': command not found, please refer to https://github.com/nektos/act/issues/107 for more information
 ```

-I didn't want to switch to an 18GB docker image to be able to just run Maven, so I ended up finding a great image by [Jamez Perkins](https://github.com/jamezp).
+I didn't want to switch to an 18GB docker image to be able to just run Maven, so I ended up finding an existing image by [Jamez Perkins](https://github.com/jamezp).
 It simply takes the original "act" image [ghcr.io/catthehacker/ubuntu:act-latest](http://ghcr.io/catthehacker/ubuntu:act-latest) and adds Maven version 3.x to it.
 You can easily specify running your workflow with custom images by providing the platform parameter.

 ```plaintext
 $ act -P ubuntu-latest=quay.io/jamezp/act-maven